angelosoreta123/My-Portfolio/README.md

 **Key Features:**

 - **Personal Projects**: A collection of web development projects with descriptions, technologies used, and links to GitHub repositories and live demos.
-- **Skills & Technologies**: A list of my technical skills in frontend and backend development.
+- **Skills & Technologies**: A list of my technical skills in frontend developlment.
 - **Contact Information**: A section to reach out for job opportunities, collaborations, or general inquiries.
 - **Responsive Design**: Optimized for desktops, tablets, and mobile devices.